GeoffreyShea/Processing-PHP-GPS-PhoneGap/README.md

 A whitelist setting needs to be made to one of your config.xml files in your PhoneGap / Xcode project to be able to connect to jQuery remotely.

+This will be integrated to an Xbee Arduino Audio network: https://github.com/GeoffreyShea/Xbee-Arduino-Audio